 The simplest definition of a buffer is a solution that resists changes in hydrogen ion concentration as a result of internal and environmental factors.
 Buffers essentially maintain pH for a system.
 The effective buffering range of a buffer is a factor of its pKa, the dissociation constant of the weak acid in the buffering system.
 Many things, such as changes in temperature or concentration, can affect the pKa of a buffer.

-In 1966, Norman Good and colleagues set out to define the best buffers for biochemical systems.
-Good set forth several criteria for such buffers:
+In 1966, Norman Good and colleagues set out to define the best buffers for biochemical systems (1).
+By 1980, Good and his colleagues identified twenty buffers that set the standard for biological and biochemical research use (2,3).
+Good set forth several criteria for the selection of these buffers:

 1. A pKa between 6 and 8.
 Most biochemical experiments have an optimal pH in the range of 6–8.
 The optimal buffering range for a buffer is the dissociation constant for the weak acid component of the buffer (pKa) plus or minus pH unit.